Spend Less Time and Money on Your Core Swap Program

 User-Rekeyable Cylinders are the Answer

 Interchangeable cores were invented in the early 1900s.
 Lock and key innovation has continued since then, creating a better core for your key management.
 You can eliminate the management of cores and keys altogether with user-rekeyable interchangeable cores.
 User rekeyable cylinders allow businesses to change the locks up to nine times without needing to remove the key core from the locking hardware.
 A lock can be re-keyed easily by inserting and turning a Step Change Key 180°.
-After a lock is changed, the old keys are no longer functional and new keys are issued from a supplied Rekeying Kit.
+After a lock is changed, the old keys are no longer functional and new keys are issued from a supplied Rekeying Kit with your rekeyable lock program.

 InstaKey Case Studies